Ladsm/ninkill/README.md

 try to find a shark with the text ladsm 2026.
-something i made for FUN... <-lie
+something i made for FUN... <-lie ie this is a small ctf made to learn linux commands and the console.

 ## this small program has: